davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/plugins/index.md

 # Plugins

-Here is a list of available Embla Carousel plugins that allows you to **extend your carousels** with more features, that goes beyond the built-in Embla Carousel core features.
+Here is a list of available Embla Carousel plugins that will **extend your carousels** with additional features, that goes beyond the built-in Embla Carousel core features.

 ---

 ## Choose a plugin

-Choose a plugin to extend you carousels:
+Choose a plugin to start extending your carousels:

 <PageChildLinks />